Our History ההיסטוריה שלנו

 Maimonides School was established in 1937 by Rabbi Dr. Joseph B. Soloveitchik, zt”l, who is regarded as the paramount Orthodox thinker and teacher of the 20th Century.
 From its infancy, Maimonides School has been committed to “developing young people within whom Judaic and general education, devotion to Judaism, and the desire to contribute to society are organically linked.”

-Maimonides began with an enrollment of six and a faculty of one in an upstairs room of another Roxbury synagogue.
+Maimonides began with an enrollment of six and a faculty of one in an upstairs room of a Roxbury synagogue.
 The initial years were difficult, as the prevailing mood in the Jewish community was one of integration with American culture through public education.

 Our fledgling school, however, was fortified by a tireless core of volunteer workers.
 By 1940, men’s and women’s support groups were in operation, and Maimonides, then with six grades, purchased its first building in 1941, located in Boston’s Dorchester section.